Frequently Asked Questions

 The council’s estate is let through three types of tenancy, subject to when the tenancy commenced.

-There are 11 lifetime tenants, 12 retirement tenants, 18 farm business tenants and 1 residential tenant.
+In total, there are 11 lifetime tenants, 11 retirement tenants, 18 farm business tenants and 1 residential tenant.

 How can I buy one of the smallholdings?